 Today I’m sharing my new (and oh-so-delicious) Instant Pot Garlic-Sesame Chicken recipe!
 It’s got a delightful sticky and slightly sweet sauce, like you’d have on chicken wings.
-We love garlic and sesame sauce on wings, and this is an entree version of garlic sesame chicken made with chicken thighs.
+We love garlic and sesame sauce on wings, and this is an entrée version of garlic sesame chicken made with chicken thighs.
 Pressure cooking the chicken with the sauce infuses the meat with serious flavor.
+I developed this recipe as part of the Allrecipes Allstars Tastemakers program.
+Rate, review, and photograph my recipe for Instant Pot® Garlic-Sesame Chicken Thighs on Allrecipes here, see the full garlic sesame chicken recipe along with some of my cooking tips below, or Jump to Recipe directly.

 For more easy Instant Pot dinner recipes like this, you’ll love my cookbook, Pressure Cooker Cookbook for Beginners!
 Get your copy now (available in both paperback and digital formats), and check out some sneak peek recipes from the cookbook and my other Instant Pot recipes here.